banrod/unit/workstation/README.md

 inside `notes/` before they mature.
 When documenting a fresh experiment, use `templates/experiment-readme-checklist.md` to verify hand-off readiness.

-To keep the broader test suite bootable, placeholder registries now live under `../src/system/_ids.ts`, `_classes.ts`, `_components.ts`, and `_specs.ts`.
+The canonical system registries now live under `../src/system/_ids.ts`, `_classes.ts`, `_components.ts`, and `_specs.ts`.
+They are regenerated from the authoritative datasets and exercised by `npm test`, so workstation experiments can rely on the same identifiers, component bindings, and spec catalogue that the main application uses.
-These shims unblock imports while we reconstruct the authoritative datasets.